UAR Oceania team

 Jodi is a veterinarian with extensive experience, having worked in a variety of animal health, welfare, education, and communication capacities in a wide range of organisations internationally.
 She is currently the Animal Welfare Officer at the University of Auckland.

-Kiri is Head of Built Environment & Infrastructure at the Children’s Cancer Institute, Sydney NSW, Australia, and President of ANZLAA.
+Kiri is Head of Built Environment & Infrastructure at the Children’s Cancer Institute, Sydney NSW, Australia, and former President of the Australia and New Zealand Laboratory Animal Association (ANZLAA).
+Kiri was the recipient of the 2022 CEW Schmidmaier Mayne Scholarship.

 Anna is a behavioural neuroscientist whose research looks at learning and decision-making processes in humans and animals.
 She is Associate Professor of Behavioural Neuroscience at University of Canterbury.